table of contents

 DESCRIPTION¶

-Hunspell(1) Hunspell requires two files to define the way a language is being spell checked: a dictionary file containing words and applicable flags, and an affix file that specifies how these flags will control spell checking.
-An optional file is the personal dictionary file.
+Hunspell(1) requires two files to define the way a language is being spell-checked: a dictionary file containing words and applicable flags, and an affix file that specifies how these flags control spell checking.
+The personal dictionary file is an optional third file.

 Dictionary file¶

 A dictionary file (*.dic) contains a list of words, one per line.
-The first line of the dictionaries (except personal dictionaries) contains the approximate word count (for optimal hash memory size).
-Each word may optionally be followed by a slash ("/") and one or more flags, which represents the word attributes, for example affixes.
+The first line of a dictionary (except personal dictionaries) contains the approximate word count (for optimal hash memory size).
+Each word may optionally be followed by a slash ("/") and one or more flags, which represent the word's attributes (for example, affixes).

-It's worth to add not only words, but word pairs to the dictionary to get correct suggestions for common misspellings with missing space, as in the following example, for the bad "alot" and "inspite" (see also "REP" and field "ph:" about correct suggestions for common misspellings):
+It is worth adding not only individual words but also word pairs to the dictionary, to get correct suggestions for common misspellings that are missing a space, as in the following example for the bad "alot" and "inspite" (see also "REP" and the "ph:" field for correct suggestions for common misspellings):

 3 word a lot in spite